kevinfarrugia/react-recipes/README.md

 [__Ways to define components__](./recipes/components.md) walks you through the pros and cons of functional vs. class-based React components.

+[__The Component lifecycle__](./recipes/lifecycle.md) describes the methods available on a component, when they're called and what to do with each of them.

 [__`React.PureComponent` caveats__](./recipes/purecomponent-caveats.md) shows you some scenarios where you're better off not using `PureComponent`.

 [__Use the best `setState` style for the job__](./recipes/set-state.md) when updating your component's state.